Love Monkey: Trivia

 Several episodes of Love Monkey featured the acting and music/recording studio script input of New York City guitarist and recording engineer Hugh Pool and his recording studio Excello Recording.

-Tom Cavanagh was set to go on Late Night with Conan O’Brien when it was made know to him just ten minutes before taping that Love Monkey had been canceled.
+Tom Cavanagh was set to go on Late Night with Conan O’Brien when it was made known to him just ten minutes before taping that Love Monkey had been canceled.